 Muniini’s mother was Nyamijumbi the daughter of Keitindani Nyinakyangwa muhara w’Abazigaaba the wife of Bushoberwa Omutanga wa Bushuro, Mwisi, Kabale, Kigezi.
 She entered eternal sleep on July 9, 2013 after 88 years on Earth.

 Muniini’s father is Kisigo Mulera Mwene Rukooko who was born around 1921 in Kahondo ka Byamarembo (also known as Nyamarembo Goona.)
-He served Uganda as a medicine man in the European style before taking a well-earned retirement.
+He served Uganda as a medicine man in the European style (a medical assistant) before taking a well-earned retirement.